BAC Calculator

 How the BAC Calculator Works

-This calculator uses the Widmark formula, the most widely accepted method for estimating Blood Alcohol Content.
+This calculator uses the Widmark formula, first developed by Swedish physician Erik Widmark in the 1930s and still the most widely used method for estimating Blood Alcohol Content.
 The formula accounts for the amount of pure alcohol consumed, your body weight, biological sex (which affects body water percentage), and the time elapsed since your first drink.

 Your body eliminates alcohol at a roughly constant rate of about 0.015% BAC per hour (approximately one standard drink per hour).
 This metabolic rate is relatively consistent across individuals, regardless of body size.